 After beginning the night before, nearly four inches of rain was dumped on the City as the remnants of tropical storm Barry moved through on June 4, 2007.
 The rain was over by noon.
 The amount that fell from the storm was twice as much as fell during the entire month of May.

 One year after a pre-Halloween snowstorm crippled the area, superstorm Sandy struck on Oct.
 29, 2012 between noon and midnight.
 It lived up to its advance hype - and then some.
-Although heavy rain wasn't an issue (less than an inch fell), 60-80 mph wind gusts and a record storm surge wreaked havoc on New York's transportation system and power grid.
-The storm surge struck not only at high tide (8:30 PM) but during a full moon, creating flooding in Manhattan never experienced before.
+Although heavy rain wasn't an issue (less than an inch fell), 60-80 mph wind gusts, and a record storm surge wreaked havoc on New York's transportation system and power grid.
+The storm surge struck not only at high tide (8:30 PM), but during a full moon, creating flooding that Manhattan had never experienced before.

 FLORENCE & GORDON